SaltySilv3r/rewind.exe/README.md

-# Project Rewind
+# Rewind.exe

 An interactive puzzle experience set within a simulated retro computer interface, blending digital literacy with nostalgic VHS-era aesthetics.

 ## Description

-Project Rewind is a puzzle game designed as part of an escape room experience.
+Rewind.exe is a puzzle game designed as part of an escape room experience.
 Players navigate a simulated Windows 98/XP/Vista-style desktop to explore VHS-themed websites and uncover hidden password fragments.
 Using a browser, a notepad, and interactive web elements, players must solve puzzles by piecing together URL fragments to progress through the game.
 The final challenge requires assembling a password from the visited URLs to unlock the next stage of the escape room.

 ## Authors